godatadriven/tfx-airflow-code-breakfast/README.md

 ### Build Docker images

-Builds Airflow and JupyterLab images with TFX/TensorFlow libraries.
+Builds Airflow and JupyterLab images with TFX/TensorFlow libraries in you need to customize.
+If you just want to start the application, build is not needed, by default images are pulled from GCR.

 ```
 make build